JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 How the UDP request is performed is not in the scope of this handbook.

 The DNS server might have the domain IP in the cache.
 It not, it will ask the **root DNS server**.
-That’s a system (composed of 13 actual servers, distributed across the planet) that drives the entire internet.
+That's a system (composed of 13 actual servers, distributed across the planet) that drives the entire internet.

 The DNS server does **not** know the address of each and every domain name on the planet.